alicefahey/global-services/app/services/_opsmanagement/opsmanagement-heops_en.md

 ## Capacity

-The Head of Emergency Operations (HEOps) is the Federation’s main tool for providing high-level operational and strategic leadership and coordination in large-scale emergency operations.
-Upon deployment, the HEOps takes up the lead in managing the IFRC Emergency Appeal operation and supporting the National Society in successful planning and implementation of appropriate response.
+The Head of Emergency Operations (HeOps) is the Federation’s main tool for providing high-level operational and strategic leadership and coordination in large-scale emergency operations.
+Upon deployment, the HeOps takes up the lead in managing the IFRC Emergency Appeal operation and supporting the National Society in successful planning and implementation of appropriate response.

-The main responsibilities of the HEOPS are related to strategy and priorities definition, management of overall operation, , external coordination, Movement coordination, security management, transition to recovery, etc.
+The main responsibilities of the HeOps are related to strategy and priorities definition, management of overall operation, , external coordination, Movement coordination, security management, transition to recovery, etc.

 ## Emergency Services